fogleman/hmm/README.md

 The heightmap can be inverted with the `--invert` flag.
 This is useful for [lithophanes](https://en.wikipedia.org/wiki/Lithophane).

+The heightmap can be auto-leveled with the `--level` flag.
+This will stretch the grayscale values to use the entire black => white range.

+A gamma curve can be applied to the heightmap with the `--gamma` flag.
+This applies `x = x ^ gamma` to each pixel, where `x` is in [0, 1].

 ### Normal Maps

 A full resolution [normal map](https://en.wikipedia.org/wiki/Normal_mapping)